parsleyhealth/recruiting/backend-engineer/README.md

     * Deleting existing records.
     * Creating new records.

-2. Make you API run in a container of some sort. `Docker` would be the obvious choice, but if you're a big `Vagrant` fan go for it.
+2. Make your API run in a container of some sort. `Docker` would be the obvious choice, but if you're a big `Vagrant` fan go for it.

 3. Write a suite of tests that verify the following are true: